 The age-old question: Straw vs Hay, what’s the difference?
+This time of the year we get flooded with questions about using straw versus hay for a given task.
 Straw is plant stubble from a harvested crop.
 It’s called straw because it’s hollow.
 Straw is also a regional product.
 In North Texas, 99% of the straw is from wheat.
 The other 1% is typically made from oats.
-Straw is mainly used for decoration, bedding, erosion control, mulch and archery backstops.
+Straw is mainly used for decoration, bedding, erosion control, mulch, and archery backstops.
 It can also be used as building material and in composting operations.

-Straw is cheaper and lighter than hay.
+Straw is cheaper than hay.
 Neither should be considered organic or all-natural.
 The “why” to the last statement comes up often.
 The majority of wheat and hay crops are grown with synthetic fertilizers, herbicides, pesticides and for wheat, fungicides.
 Organic or all-natural straw and hay are available but scarce and expensive.
 Both will have seeds in the bales.
 Straw will grow mainly wheat but it will not be enough to make a sandwich.
 Anything growing from a bale of hay should be considered a noxious weed.
 The bottom line is that you would use straw for everything but feeding livestock.
-Our price on straw is $9.50 a bale.
 The fun part of having bales of straw that are left outside in the weather is, they grow.
 Remember the Chia Pet?